-An interest in animal behaviour acquired while growing up in South Africa led me to study science for my undergraduate degree at the Australian National University (1992), where I completed an Honours project investigating the function of duetting in Australian magpie-larks (friends studying economics and physics were bemused that someone could enjoy their university studies so much).
+A fascination with wildlife acquired while growing up in South Africa led me to study science at the Australian National University (1992) where I completed an Honours project investigating the function of duetting in Australian magpie-larks (friends studying economics and physics were bemused that someone could enjoy their studies so much).
 After some exploring, I returned to research to pursue my fascination with magpie-lark duets further, completing a PhD at the Australian National University (2001), supervised by Prof Robert Magrath.
 I then moved to the Cornell Lab of Ornithology in the USA for a postdoctoral position, and developed my skills in bioacoustic research with work in Costa Rica on the communication system of banded wrens with Prof Sandra Vehrencamp (2002-2005).
-An offer of a post-doc with Dr Anne Peters at the Max Planck Institute for Ornithology (2006-2010) led me to abandon my migratory lifestyle to base myself at the Australian Wildlife Conservancy’s Mornington Wildlife Sanctuary researching purple-crowned fairy-wrens, and some topics particularly relevant to them, like the timing of breeding in tropical birds, and dispersal patterns of riparian specialists occupying patchy habitat.
-I then worked on a number of other fairy-wren species with A/Prof Raoul Mulder at the University of Melbourne.
-This work includes research on individual differences in the behaviour of superb fairy-wrens in collaboration with Prof Niels Dingemanse and Prof Bart Kempenaers, as well as song complexity and plumage colour in Australian fairy-wrens, with a focus on females, in collaboration with Dr Naomi Langmore, Dr Kaspar Delhey, and Dr Kristal Cain and PhD student Ana Leitao.
+I abandoned my migratory lifestyle for a Max Planck Institute for Ornithology post-doc (2006-2010) with Dr Anne Peters , based at the Australian Wildlife Conservancy’s Mornington Wildlife Sanctuary researching purple-crowned fairy-wrens, the timing of breeding in the tropics, and dispersal patterns of riparian specialists occupying patchy habitat.
+I then worked on a number of other fairy-wren species with A/Prof Raoul Mulder at the University of Melbourne, including research on individual differences in the behaviour of superb fairy-wrens in collaboration with Prof Niels Dingemanse and Prof Bart Kempenaers, as well as song complexity and plumage colour in Australian fairy-wrens, with a focus on females, in collaboration with Dr Naomi Langmore, Dr Kaspar Delhey, and Dr Kristal Cain and PhD student Ana Leitao.
 I also used bioacoustic approaches to assess the effects of artificial light at night on animal behaviour and fitness, in collaboration with Dr Theresa Jones and PhD student Ashton Dickerson.